johnfrail/100-days-of-code/log.md

 **Today's Progress**: Started learning basic javascript up until mathematical operations.

 **Thoughts**: I already have a background knowledge in javascript, just refreshing.
 Really.

+### Day 7: June 2, 2019

+**Today's Progress**: Learned about augmented operations and how to manipulate strings in javascript.

+**Thoughts**: Programming languages has a similar implementation, they only have different syntax and names.